The Most Powerful Cultured Veggies

 - Leeks: 1-8 grams.

 Your gut bacteria convert inulin, acacia, and FOS into short-chain fatty acids.
 This can bring about a number of health benefits.
 It will nourish colon cells and can help with weight loss and lowering blood sugar.
-When the soluble fibers that comprise inulin create a gelatinous substance, the gel spreads out.
-It creates a feeling of fullness
+When the soluble fibers that comprise inulin create a gelatinous substance, the gel spreads out and creates a feeling of fullness

 Prebiotics as important as Probiotics